-- Fast casual restaurants fall somewhere between fast food and casual, sit-down restaurants where quality is usually higher.
+- Fast-casual restaurants fall somewhere between fast food and casual, sit-down restaurants where quality is usually higher.

 - Prices for meals usually fall into the $7–$10 range.

-- Flexible and creative, fast casual restaurants are quick to take advantage of evolving food trends.
+- Flexible and creative, fast-casual restaurants are quick to take advantage of evolving food trends.

-- Diner perception is that fast casual restaurants provide healthier food, sustainably and ethically sourced ingredients and more organic fruits and vegetables.
+Diner perception is that fast-casual restaurants provide healthier food, sustainably and ethically sourced ingredients, and more organic fruits and vegetables.

 Challenges for Fast Casual Restaurants

-Fast casual restaurants might enjoy unprecedented success, but the approach has its challenges.
+Fast-casual restaurants might enjoy unprecedented success, but the approach has its challenges.
 Restaurants face high attrition rates in staff, managers, and diners who often migrate to the next trendy eatery.

-- Fast casual places take hits from all directions including full-service, casual and fast food restaurants.
+- Fast-casual places take hits from all directions including full-service, casual, and fast-food restaurants.

-- Fast food chains like McDonald’s and Wendy’s are successfully upgrading their menus to compete.
+- Fast-food chains like McDonald’s and Wendy’s are successfully upgrading their menus to compete.

 - Casual chains and full-service independent restaurants are using tablets to speed service, and their customers can relax at their tables.

-- Branding a fast casual restaurant generates multiple challenges that are especially hard for small operations to manage.
+- Branding a fast-casual restaurant generates multiple challenges that are especially hard for small operations to manage.

 Establishing a Fast Casual Identity

 Small restaurants face considerable difficulties when trying to brand new restaurant concepts.
-A national chain like Panera Bread or Chipotle Mexican Grill has a clear brand and mandate: freshness and sustainability.
+A national fast-casual restaurant chain like Panera Bread or Chipotle Mexican Grill has a clear brand and mandate: freshness and sustainability.

-- Panera Bread attracts people who are looking for cozy meeting areas because of the chain’s intimate seating areas, fireplaces and Wi-Fi connectivity.
+- Panera Bread attracts people who are looking for cozy meeting areas because of the chain’s intimate seating areas, fireplaces, and Wi-Fi connectivity.